ImgBotApp/InternetNL/detail/web/tls/https-hsts/verdict/bad_en.md

-You web server did not send a HSTS policy und.
+Your web server does *not* support HSTS.